-It is very easy to strap in your child, similar to other high-backed boosters.
-It has clear guides, and the diagonal strap is held in place very well, as you need to open and fasten the guide to thread the belt through.
+In common with parents we surveyed, who all gave the seat 10/10 for strapping your child in, I found it very easy to strap in my daughter, similar to other high-backed boosters.
+The seat has clear guides, and the diagonal strap is held in place very well, as you need to open and fasten the guide to thread the belt through.

 The seat also features a lap clip that helps keep the lap belt in the proper position, which I think is great when your child is still younger.

 You also have an extra cushioning pad (PAD+) that goes high across your child’s chest for additional chin and chest protection.
 This is very easy to clip on, and once in place, you can easily slide it in the correct position – although make sure you read up on the correct positioning of this.
 And be careful that you don’t forget about it when you move the seat from car to car.

 What do you think of the design?